 In grade 10 through 12, students may elect to take their English course at the honors level by signing a contract.
 Honors students are expected to be leaders in class discussions, to maintain a high level of enthusiasm and intellectual curiosity, and to demonstrate a superior level of critical analysis in all written work and on honors-specific prompts on assessments.
 Earning Honors credit requires that after electing Honors and signing the contract, that the student continues to live up to these expectations.

 There are myriad tangible and intangible ways that we define ourselves — from large scale identifiers like nation and religion, to the little things, like choosing what shoes to wear in the morning.
-The Identity Term looks at identity through varied American lenses, and all of these perspectives help inform our own perspectives of who we are and why we believe the things we do.
+In this term, we look at identity through varied American lenses: through journey, through challenges, through place, and through choices.
+All of these perspectives ultimately help inform our own perspectives of who we are and why we believe the things we do.

-This term of English 11: Rhetoric explores how storytelling informs politics — the politics of government, race, joy, and all other aspects of the human condition.
-We will explore how political movements inject themselves into all facets of experience, from the personal to the communal and beyond.
+This term of English 11: Rhetoric explores the intersection of storytelling and the world around us.
+Using literature from around the world, we’ll investigate various movements — political, social, musical, historical, cultural — through language, both creatively and analytically.
+We will explore how these movements inject themselves into all facets of experience, from the personal to the communal and beyond.

-Stories teach, challenge, reveal, guide, and inspire us.
-They push us to explore the human condition through a different lens, and in their most powerful moments, stories help us develop empathy and foster change.
-In English 9, we use stories to understand our world, and in doing so, we re-invent ourselves from English students to curious, engaged readers and writers.
-Throughout both trimesters, students read, write, act, create, listen, watch, wonder, debate, and present; they work independently and collaboratively, use their questions as starting points for their work, and use technology to deepen their learning.
+Throughout both the Power and Perspectives trimesters, students read, write, act, create, listen, watch, wonder, debate, and present; they work independently and collaboratively, use their questions as starting points for their work, and use technology to deepen their learning.
 Ultimately, they connect the characters and themes to the world today.
-Readings include fiction, non-fiction, memoir, poetry, and drama, incorporating ancient and contemporary texts.
+Readings include fiction, non-fiction, memoir, poetry, and drama, incorporating ancient and contemporary texts that we read as a full class and texts that students read in small groups.
 Most days start with independent reading or writing, and grammar and vocabulary are integrated into the week.

 In this trimester course, we question the nature of power.
 What is the intersection of power and our characters’ gender, age, race, political beliefs, socio-economic reality, or experience?
 What is the relationship between power and fate?
 Why do some characters let power compromise their beliefs while others use their power for good?